Family Code 2030 and Attorney's Fees Orders in a Divorce

 This guide is not legal advice.
 It is not intended to apply to your specific situation.
-Our Orange County divorce attorneys are available for an affordable strategy session if you have a matter or expect to have one in Orange County.
+Our Orange County divorce attorneys offer an affordable strategy session to discuss your situation and determine how we can help you.

 1. What does Family Code 2030 (a) through (d) state about attorney's fees?

 We are not going to copy and paste Family Code 2030’s entire text here.
 We put the entire code section at the end of this guide if you want to read every word of it.
 Instead, we summarize its main points.

 A. Access to representation and preservation of each spouse’s rights is a must.

 Family Code 2030 applies to divorce, annulment or legal separation cases and any post judgment family law matter related to those three types of actions.
 The code states the Family Court must: